JO3-W3B-D3V/ToolKit-JS/docs/README.md

 # ToolkitV3
-Okay, so I've gone and scrapped version 1 & version 2, simply because the ultimate goal behind ToolKit is to offer a set of tools, not necessarily a framework per-say, but rather s library.
+Okay, so I've gone and scrapped version 1 & version 2, simply because the ultimate goal behind ToolKitMin is to offer a set of tools, not necessarily a framework per-say, but rather s library.
-You can think of ToolKit as a library to aid the development of front end application development.
-ToolKit is a powerful tool for beginners to learn, as it includes some of the
+You can think of ToolKitMin as a library to aid the development of front end application development.
+ToolKitMin is a powerful tool for beginners to learn, as it includes some of the
 following:

 - Components